-You must be currently employed and working at a licenced preemies or actively looking for work in the industry (e.g. temporarily in between jobs)
+You must be currently employed and working at licenced premise or actively looking for work in the industry (e.g. temporarily in between jobs)

-Working as a Duty Manager - Separate from you certificate renewal, please double-check with your employer that they have maintained a record of your Duty Manager Appointment(external link) for your place of work.
+Working as a Duty Manager: Separate from your certificate renewal, please double-check with your employer that they have maintained a record of your Duty Manager appointment(external link) for your place of work.

 Your manager's certificate cannot be renewed after it has expired.
 If your certificate expires, you will need to apply for a new one and your application will be dealt with as a new application.
 Note: All application fees are non-refundable.

 If you have received a conviction since your manager's certificate was last renewed or issued, the Alcohol Licensing Inspector and Police may require a shortened renewal period and/or a suspension of your licence.

 The fees for processing your application are non-refundable and must be paid when you apply for your licence.
 Refer to the alcohol licence fees for all fees and any other charges related to alcohol licensing.

 Most fees are set by the Regulations.
 However, any fees set by Council may be subject to annual review and any changes take effect on 1 July each year.

 You will need to have an invoice from us before you can make your payment.
 This is posted to you two months before the due date.
 For those who are transferring their certificate renewal to us from another Council area, you will be issued your invoice when you submit your application form and documents with us.